Case Western Reserve University Admissions Requirements

 Are you ready to transform your engineering career with coursework that prepares you to launch into leadership?
 Start your application today.

-We are delighted to share a scholarship* to offset the cost of tuition for our online graduate programs.
-To be eligible, you must begin classes in 2023 or 2024.
+We are delighted to share a tuition reduction* to offset educational costs for our online graduate programs.
+To be eligible, you must begin classes in 2024.
 Visit our tuition page to learn more.

-Attention Case School of Engineering alumni: You are eligible for an additional $3,900 scholarship if you complete your application and enroll in the spring or fall 2023 term!
+Attention Case School of Engineering alumni: You are eligible for an additional $3,900 scholarship if you complete your application and enroll in the Spring or Fall 2024 term!
 Learn more about our exclusive CSE alumni scholarship.

 Applicants with a bachelor’s degree from a regionally accredited or international college or university will be considered for admission.